 ISBN: 9782070615360

 The large editions above are not to be confused with the Large Print Editions, however.
-The large print editions are only available in books 1 and 2 as far as I'm aware and are published by Feryane in 2005.
+The large print editions are only available in books 1 and 2 as far as I'm aware and were published by Feryane in 2005.
 Of the French books, the large print books tend to be on the harder to find.
 I'm also uncertain how many copies were produced.

 ISBN: 9782840116462